 Lioness Clubs can sponsor the contest through the sponsoring Lions Club.
 The Winner Sticker which is attached to all entries submitted, needs to show the Lions Club details.
 Also keep in mind that no words are allowed on the drawing.
 This is clearly stated in the rules and any entry with words included must be withdrawn from submitting for judging.

-If any of the Lions are attending the MD Convention in Echuca, the winning District Posters will be on display for viewing and collection to return to the School and Student at the close of the Convention.
 For those Clubs who have not previously been involved in the PP competition, it is recommended that a member of your Club is appointed as PP Chair and the Club become involved in this International Youth competition.
 A visit to the MD Convention Peace Poster stand would be most beneficial.

 More information is available on the Lions Peace Poster website and the closing dates for last year are stated as a guidline for this current year.
 These will be updated for the current year shortly.

 I can be contacted by email email@example.com telephone 07 38513249 (voice message available) or mobile 0412 097670.

 District Chair – Reading Action Program, Fire & Peace Poster

 Cabinet Meeting8.00am for 9.00am Start at Challenge Employment and Training, 21 Dunlop Street, Collingwood Park.
 Host Club: Ipswich Redbank-Goodna